apache/flink/docs/dev/table_api.md

 | `Types.INTERVAL_MONTHS`| `INTERVAL YEAR TO MONTH`    | `java.lang.Integer`    |
 | `Types.INTERVAL_MILLIS`| `INTERVAL DAY TO SECOND(3)` | `java.lang.Long`       |

-Advanced types such as generic types, composite types (e.g. POJOs or Tuples), and arrays can be fields of a row.
-Generic types and arrays are treated as a black box within Table API and SQL yet.
+Advanced types such as generic types, composite types (e.g. POJOs or Tuples), and array types (object or primitive arrays) can be fields of a row.

+Generic types are treated as a black box within Table API and SQL yet.

 Composite types, however, are fully supported types where fields of a composite type can be accessed using the `.get()` operator in Table API and dot operator (e.g. `MyTable.pojoColumn.myField`) in SQL.
 Composite types can also be flattened using `.flatten()` in Table API or `MyTable.pojoColumn.*` in SQL.

+Array types can be accessed using the `myArray.at(1)` operator in Table API and `myArray[1]` operator in SQL.
+Array literals can be created using `array(1, 2, 3)` in Table API and `ARRAY[1, 2, 3]` in SQL.

 {% top %}